 Check out this guide for more awesome alternative activities in Berlin…

-And for something just a little bit different, consider heading over to Ostbloc Bouldern Centre for a hearty day bouldering.
-Or if you’re not finished exploring Germany head to Dresden, a beautiful place with so much to explore.
+And for something just a little bit different, consider heading over to Ostbloc Bouldern Centre for a hearty day of bouldering.

 Don’t just stop with Berlin, Germany has so much more to offer.
 From beautiful German castles to the quaint town of Dresden, a beautiful place with so much to explore, and what’s more is that it’s a safe destination to visit!

 Make Money Online Whilst Backpacking Berlin

 Are you a native English speaker looking to earn cash whilst on the road?
 Teaching English online is a great way to earn a consistent income—from anywhere in the world with a good internet connection.

 Depending on your qualifications (or your motivation to obtain qualifications like a TEFL certificate) you can teach English remotely from your laptop, save some cash for your next adventure, and make a positive impact on the world by improving another person’s language skills!
 It’s a win-win!
 Check out this detailed article for everything you need to know to start teaching English online.